Clarence Lam: Maryland Senate

 Lam was sworn into the Maryland Senate on January 9, 2019.
 He was a member of the Health and Environmental Affairs Committee until 2023, afterwards serving as a member of the Finance Committee.
 He has also served on the Executive Nominations Committee since 2019 and became the committee's vice chair in October 2023, making him the first Asian American to serve as chair or vice chair of a Senate committee.
 As of 2024, Lam is the only physician and only Asian American in the Maryland Senate.

 In 2020, Senate President Bill Ferguson appointed Lam to chair the Joint Committee on Fair Practices alongside Erek Barron.
 In this capacity, he became a frequent critic of Larry Hogan and his administration, and investigated the circumstances surrounding the $238,250 severance package paid to Roy McGrath, the former director of the Maryland Environmental Service and Hogan's chief of staff.
 He also criticized the University of Maryland Medical System following the Healthy Holly scandal.

-In August 2025, Lam introduced a bill to redraw Maryland's congressional maps in the middle of the decade, in a move countering proposed redistricting in Texas.